GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 ## Childhood: Setting The Stage

 When I was born, my mom was scared to give me up.
 She was deeply worried that the world would hurt me, that she needed to protect me.
-Her doula (a birth assistant similar to a midwife) said to her, "No, he will protect you".
+Her Douala (a birth assistant similar to a midwife) said to her, "No, he will protect you"...

 These are the words that still echo in my life, the guiding perspective that I should take care of my friends and neighbors, that I should live a life of